cofad/pokedex/README.md

    npm run build
    ```

-2. The resulting ditributable files in the "build" directory can uploaded to any server.
+2. The resulting ditributable files in the "build" directory can be uploaded to any server.

 ## Deploying to Github Pages